Med spas are more popular and profitable than ever, and buyers have taken notice.

-Now that you have an idea of what your business is worth, you might be wondering what you can do to increase that value.
+Now that you have an idea of what your business is worth, you might be wondering what you can do to increase that value before you sell.
 Obviously, growing revenue and profitability will add value, but there are also other important attributes specific to med spas that not only improve your value, but also you marketability.
-Our intermediaries have valued and sold dozens of med spas – we put together these five tips that can increase the value and attractiveness of your business.

 In today’s cyber world where people are so empowered by the ability to make anonymous comments and reviews on anything and everything, personal services businesses like med spas can be at their customers’ mercy.
 Before deciding to sell your med spa, make sure your online reputation is as impressive as possible!
 Keep a constant eye on your online reviews.
 If there is ever anything negative posted, make sure and take the appropriate steps to remedy that post as quickly as possible.
 Additionally, encourage your customers to go online and write reviews.
 Inevitably the vast majority of online comments are negative, but they only represent a small percentage of a business’ actual customers.
 So the more people you can get to write reviews the better.